forwardemail/forwardemail.net/app/views/faq/index.md

 If any DNS or connection errors occur, then we will return to the `DATA` command a SMTP response code of 421, otherwise if there are >= 500 level errors, then bounces will be sent.

-If we detect that an email server we are attempting to deliver to has one or more of our mail exchange IP addresses blacklisted (e.g. by whatever technology they use for deferring spammers), then we will send a SMTP response code of 421 for the sender to retry their message later (and we are alerted to the issue so we can hopefully resolve it before the next attempt).
+If we detect that an email server we are attempting to deliver to has one or more of our mail exchange IP addresses blocked (e.g. by whatever technology they use for deferring spammers), then we will send a SMTP response code of 421 for the sender to retry their message later (and we are alerted to the issue so we can hopefully resolve it before the next attempt).

-## How do you handle your IP addresses becoming blacklisted
+## How do you handle your IP addresses becoming blocked

-We routinely monitor all major DNS blacklists and if any of our mail exchange ("MX") IP addresses are listed in a major blacklist, we will pull it out of the relevant DNS A record round robin if possible until it the issue is resolved.
+We routinely monitor all major DNS blocklists and if any of our mail exchange ("MX") IP addresses are listed in a major blocklist, we will pull it out of the relevant DNS A record round robin if possible until it the issue is resolved.

-At the time of this writing, we are listed in several DNS whitelists as well, and we take monitoring blacklists seriously.
+At the time of this writing, we are listed in several DNS allowlists as well, and we take monitoring blocklists seriously.
 If you see any issues before we have a chance to resolve them, please notify us in writing at <support@forwardemail.net>.

 ## What are no-reply addresses